 Description:

-Lunamates are a group of tall two winged bugs with large heads and abdomens.
+Lunamates are a group of tall two-winged bugs with large heads and abdomens.
 Their coloration and shape depend on their lineage (see Racial traits) of which they can have a mixture, but one lineage will always appear dominant.

 History and Society:

-The luminates hail from one of the 3 nations, daubaya, Hornesta, and paysaw.
-These three nations live were forced to find some sort of peace given their size are relative proximity, so the three nations formed a trading coalition.
-When the trade coalition was threatened by a full scale apiate invasion into Honesta by the Apiates, the three nations, protecting their own interest, formed the mega state of Lumina (named as such for the ratification of the treaty of union under the full mood).
-The new state of lumina is a land free from oppressive governmental rule founded on the principles of freedom for all and opportunity for the entrepreneur.
-Bugs in lumina are encouraged to work hard and make a living for themselves, and it is this optimism that brings many bugs into the nation.
+The Lunamates hail from one of the 3 nations, Daubaya, Hornesta, and Paysaw.
+These three nations were forced to find some sort of peace given their size and relative proximity, so the three nations formed a trading coalition.
+When the trade coalition was threatened by a full scale Apiate invasion into Honesta by the Apiates, the three nations, protecting their own interest, formed the mega state of Lumina (named as such for the ratification of the treaty of union under the full moon).
+The new state of Lumina is a land free from oppressive governmental rule founded on the principles of freedom for all and opportunity for the entrepreneur.
+Bugs in Lumina are encouraged to work hard and make a living for themselves, and it is this optimism that brings many bugs into the nation.

 Relations:

 Being the largest nation on The Great Expanse, Lumina has a share of allegiances and wars with other nations.
 Most notably, their involvement with the liberation of Catova has made them a great ally, whereas the war with the Beiv army has raged for centuries.
 It is possible for Hornest Lunamates to be confused for other races as their body shape and sometimes coloration is somewhere between a borer and an Apiate.
-The closer to Lumina a Luminate is, the more positively they are generally viewed as propagandic rumors about degenerate Luminates are less common.
+The closer to Lumina a Lunamate is, the more positively they are generally viewed as propagandic rumors about degenerate Lunamates are less common.

 Stats: